apapadakuni/EC463_SW_Project/README.md

 <strong>miniApp/angular-app/src/app/SensorData.ts</strong> TS file containing a class definition for a json object with sensor data.
 <br><br>
+<h3> Manual Testing </h3>
+<h4> With already existing gmail address in picked browser: <h4>
+1. Go to “localhost:4200”.
+2. Click <i>Login</i>
+3. Pick already existing gmail address (preferably not your BU account yet.)
+4. Enter “Kitchen” in the EditField under <i>Register a New Room</i> and hit Return.
+5. Click on new button <i>Kitchen</i>.
+6. Check each point on pop up Graph for existing values.
+7. Click on the <i>X</i> at the top left corner of the Graph.
+8. Enter “Living Room” in the EditField under <i>Register a New Room</i> and hit Return.
+9. Click on new button <i>Living Room</i>.
+10. Check each point on pop up Graph for existing values.

+<h4> Without already existing gmail address in picked browser: (For this to happen, I suggest opening an Icognito Mode Window.)</h4>
+1. Go to “localhost:4200”.
+2. Click <i>Login</i>.
+3. Enter your @bu.edu address.
+4. BU’s security will pop up.
+Enter your BU username and Kerberos password.
+5. Enter “Bathroom” in the EditField under <i>Register a New Room</i> and hit Return.
+6. Enter “Bedroom” in EditField under <i>Register a New Room</i> and hit Return.
+7. Close window and open a new one.
+8. Repeat steps 1-4.
+9. Click on new button <i>Bathroom</i>.
+10. Check each point on pop up Graph for existing values.
+11. Click on the <i>X</i> at the top left corner of the Graph.
+12. Click on new button <i>Bedroom</i>.
+13. Check each point on pop up Graph for existing values.

 <h3> Project Contributions </h4>

 <strong>Matthew Cote</strong> Created front-end web app, configured authentication system, and setup MongoDB database.